 You are using an outdated browser.
 Most of this website should still work, but after upgrading your browser it will look and perform better.

-Welcome to MA Animation Production
+Welcome to the MA Animation Production course

 This welcome pack is designed to give you an idea of what to expect during the first weeks of your course.
 Please take the time to read it carefully and take particular note of the pre-course preparation.
 We hope that you'll enjoy a happy and productive time with us.